Many of those who exhort others to “learn economics” barely grasp marginalism, as can readily be verified by posing the following simple question:

 …which brings us back to the first point.
 Damn!

 LTV considers value from the perspective of manufacturing a good, while STV considers value from the perspective of marketing a good.
-There isn’t a right way of looking at this, it’s merely a case of chicken and egg.
+Setting logical fallacies aside, there isn’t a right way of looking at this, it’s merely a case of chicken and egg.

 The Exergy Theory of Value